Mjolnir42/soma/docs/somaadm/command_reference/action::list.md

 # EXAMPLES

 ```
-./somaadm action list in environment of global
+soma action list in environment of global
 ```